 The thesis style can be a compilation of chapters containing the published, in press or submitted articles of the student (written in English).
-This format must include a general introduction and a general discussion with conclusions, as individual chapters at the beginning and end of the document.
+This format cannot be used if all the research work has not been submitted for publication.
+The final document must include a general introduction and a general discussion with conclusions, and individual chapters at the beginning and end of the document.